 - 30-day historical reports: Look for data on Twitter between the last 30 days, if you miss to create a snapshot report use this one.

-- Special Historical reports: These reports allow the user to obtain data sent later that 30 days ago.
+- Historical reports: These reports allow the user to analyze up to 140K from any date range.
 For example, you can get a report since 2016 or even 2009.

 Everyday we received different requests to analyze Twitter chats.
 This way, the client receives a report where they will find every stats regarding their chat.
 But, what about having a yearly report with all the stats?
 With Tweet Binder you can do that!
 You can have a report that gathers all your yearly analysis.
 If you created your Twitter Chat in 2010 you can get a report for each year and compare results.
 A very interesting thing to compare between reports is the list of users that have contributed to the chat.
 You can find real ambassadors of your chats by doing this.
 You can also find those users that were very active one year but suddenly dropped out the conversation.
 It would be a good strategy to recontact them and ask them to come back.

 Creating a real time report is really easy with Tweet Binder.
 You can ask for your live report directly from here or you can create it by yourself if you are a PRO user.
 Once you create the report, you will have access to all the main stats and rankings of your hashtag.
 There, you will see the main stats (total number of tweets and users, impacts and reach and the tweets classification).
 We differentiate between Text tweets, RTs, Replies and Links and pics.
 The activity chart is displayed with all the timeline’s information.
 You will be able to move the timeline markers to adjust the chart and select the period of time.
 Furthermore, you will discover the rankings of users, contributors’ information, languages and extra rankings.
 Let’s discover the Twitter report with an example.